Physics (PHY)

 PHY 4911.
 Independent Study.
 (0-0) 1 Credit Hour.

 Prerequisite: Permission in writing (form available) from the instructor, the student’s advisor, the Department Chair, and Dean of the College in which the course is offered.
 Independent reading, research, discussion, and/or writing under the direction of a faculty member.
 May be repeated for credit, but not more than 6 semester credit hours, regardless of discipline, will apply to a bachelor’s degree in physics.
-Differential Tuition: $50.
+This course has Differential Tuition.

 PHY 4913.
 Independent Study.
 (0-0) 3 Credit Hours.